Keyboard shortcuts

 Rosterable Implementation

-The Cohort model includes the Roster::Rosterable concern.
+The Cohort model includes the Rosters::Rosterable concern.

 MethodImplementation Detail